 The Department will share applicable portions of the eligible applications to be reviewed by appropriate Local Board(s) where service will be provided for consistency with the local plan under section 108 of WIOA.
 If more than one board is located within an adult education service area, the application will be reviewed by all relative boards in the region.
-From Section 231(e)(3) of WIOA, Local Board(s) will be encouraged to review the entire application with particular focus on Considerations #1 and #4.
+Of WIOA's 13 Considerations, Local Board(s) will be encouraged to review the entire application with particular focus on Considerations #1 and #4.